netgroup-polito/crownlabs-site/content/_index/content.md

 CrownLabs provides immediate access to your **remote computing labs**, without any special requirements: just a **browser**!

-You do no longer pollute your laptop with all the tools required by the subjects you are enrolled in: connect to your remote environment, with everything **ready to go**, already set up.
+Do not pollute your laptop with all the tools required by your subjects: connect to your remote environment, with everything **ready to go**, already set up.

 You can also cooperate with your **groupmates**, sharing the same working environment and allowing both to operate at the same time.